 The implementation team contains people who are experienced in the solution's space with the leadership, energy, knowledge, and commitment to lead to success.
 A prosperous implementation team has various skillsets, experiences, and responsibilities.
 Communicating roles, expectations, and time commitments is imperative to a team's dynamic.
-Regularly-cadenced meetings, task follow-ups, and the overall meeting environment keep the team engaged.
+Regular-cadenced meetings, task follow-ups, and the overall meeting environment keeps an engaged team.